 In addition, you can connect a microcontroller to your circuit—if you want it to discharge when you put high voltage at the gate terminal.

 An improved peak detector circuit helps protect the signal's source from the capacitor.
 So, the enhanced peak detector has two op-amps, unlike the primary course, with one op-amp.

 That said, the source offers the first op-amp a high impedance load.
 And the second op-amp conducts buffering action (between the load and capacitor).
 Also, it’s vital to ensure that the values of the two resistors (R1 and R2) are equal—to avoid an offset voltage.

 Plus, to get stability against oscillations, you have to give the op-amp all the essential frequency compensation.

 Applications of Peak Detector

 You can use the peak detector in the following applications:

 The peak detector circuit helps you get the maximum voltage signal at its input.
 So, the negative peak detector receives the most damaging part of your input signal.
 And the positive peak detector gets the most positive point of your input signal.

-Also, the circuit’s output tends to track the input voltage till it gets to a peak.
+Also, the circuit’s output tracks the input voltage until it reaches a peak.
 But it holds the value as the input reduces.

 What are your thoughts about the peak detector?
 Or do you have questions or suggestions?
 Please feel free to contact us.